qlusec/qlusec/README.md

 # Welcome to My GitHub Profile 👋

 Hello!
-I'm a developer still sharpening and honing my skills and cybersecurity enthusiast.
+I'm a developer still sharpening and honing my coding skills and I'm a cybersecurity enthusiast.
 I love creating tools that makes a difference in the world of Cybersecurity.
 Here, you'll find some of my projects and contributions.

 ## Languages
 ![Python](https://img.shields.io/badge/-Python-000?&logo=Python)